 Medicaid covers remote patient monitoring, but coverage does vary significantly from state to state.
-Moreover, on October 24, 2023, the Center for Connected Health Policy (CCHP) released its summary of state telehealth policy changes for Fall 2023.
-This guide will tell you which states Medicaid covers for remote patient monitoring and how Medicaid remote patient monitoring coverage is determined.
+For direction on coverage, the Center for Connected Health Policy (CCHP) released its summary of state telehealth policy changes for Fall 2024.
+This guide explains which states Medicaid covers for remote patient monitoring and how Medicaid remote patient monitoring coverage is determined.

 Medicaid Remote Patient Monitoring Coverage Across States